henrythemes/jekyll-bootstrap-theme/introngs1505/labs/advanced-linux.md

 ## Grep - Searching for text
 If you have a very large file, perhaps so large that opening it in program would be very hard on your computer.
-It could be a file containing biological data, it could be a loggfile of a transfer where we want check for any errors.
+It could be a file containing biological data, it could be a logfile of a transfer where we want check for any errors.
 No matter the reason a handy tool to know the existence of is the "grep" command.

 What grep does is search for a specific string in one or many files.